Arriving on Official Move In Days

 For Move In, the storage rooms will all be unlocked during the follows times:

 - Returning Student Move In – August 7 at 9 am until August 11 at 9 am

 - Grad Student Move In – August 18 at 9 am until August 19 at 9 am

 - 1L Move In – August 25 at 9 am until August 26 at 9 am

-If you would like to retrieve your items at any other time, you can get a key to the storage room from the Facilities Management office (during regular business hours) or from your RA.
-You will be required to leave your HUID with Facilities or your RA while you have the key.
+If you would like to retrieve your items at any other time, you can get a key to the storage room from the Facilities Management office (during regular business hours) .
+You will be required to leave your HUID with Facilities.
+Alternatively, you can arrange for your RA to let you in and out of a storage room.
 During the month of August, HLS Security can also let you into the storage areas after hours or on the weekends.
 Call HUPD at 617-495-1215 and tell them that you need an HLS Security guard to let you into the storage area.

 Residents of Hastings two-bedroom suites and multiple-resident units in the HLS apartments should consider checking with their suitemate(s) in advance to coordinate what to bring.

 - Bedding – Pillows, blankets, mattress cover (mattresses are fire-resistant with a plastic surface), egg crate and bed sheets